Unaccompanied Children Frequently Asked Questions

 A: While students are in HHS custody at HHS shelters, they will not be enrolled in the local school systems.
 When students are released to an appropriate sponsor, while awaiting immigration proceedings, they have a right – just like other children living in their community – to enroll in local schools regardless of their or their sponsors’ actual or perceived immigration or citizenship status.
 State laws also require children to attend school up to a certain age.
 A small number of children in HHS custody are placed in long-term foster care instead of being released to a sponsor.
 These children do enroll in public school in the community where their foster care is located.
 Children in all other care settings receive education at an HHS facility.
 For more information about local educational agencies and unaccompanied children, please visit: www.ed.gov/unaccompaniedchildren

-ORR/ Division of Children Services/Unaccompanied Alien Children program provides unaccompanied alien children (UAC) with a safe and appropriate environment as well as client-focused highest quality of care to maximize the UAC’s opportunities for success both while in care, and upon discharge from the program to sponsors in the U.S. or return to home country.
+ORR/ Division of Children Services/Unaccompanied Children's Services program provides unaccompanied children (UC) with a safe and appropriate environment as well as client-focused highest quality of care to maximize the UC’s opportunities for success both while in care, and upon discharge from the program to sponsors in the U.S. or return to home country.